pjaskulski/scans-and-transcriptions/README.md

   - Go to the first file
   - Go to the previous file
   - Save changes to the current file
-  - Read a scan with Gemini
+  - Read a scan with the selected provider
-  - Read a series of scans with Gemini
+  - Read a series of scans with the selected provider
-  - Save the read text for all files in a merged txt file
-  - Save the read text for all files in a merged docx file
-  - Save the read text for all files in a TEI-XML file
+  - Open the export menu: merged TXT, merged DOCX, merged HTML table or TEI-XML
   - Go to the next file
   - Go to the last file